 Businesses must send Copy A of Form 1099-MISC to the IRS by:

 - February 28, 2023, if filing by paper.

 Payers must provide Copy B and any other applicable copies to the recipient by January 31, 2023.

 Filling out the correct information takes time.
 Make sure to walk through each form and box to ensure you have the correct information listed for that specific section.

-Information return penalties depend on when the return was due, how late it is filed and the size of your business based on gross receipts.
+Information return penalties will vary depending on when the return was due, how late it was filed and the size of your business based on gross receipts.

 These forms can’t be rushed; they take time to fill out.
 There can be substantial penalties for not filling them out correctly and not submitting them to the proper parties by the necessary due dates.